thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-hana-modify.md

 ---
 title: [Modify an SAP HANA connection]
 last_updated: 06/18/2020
-summary: Learn how to modify a SAP HANA connection and its tables.
+summary: Learn how to modify an SAP HANA connection and its tables.
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---